bytecodealliance/wasmtime/cranelift/docs/ir.md

 - f32
 - f64

-### CPU flags types

-Some target ISAs use CPU flags to represent the result of a comparison.
-These CPU flags are represented as two value types depending on the type of values compared.

-Since some ISAs don't have CPU flags, these value types should not be used until the legalization phase of compilation where the code is adapted to fit the target ISA.
-Use instructions like `icmp` instead.

-The CPU flags types are also restricted such that two flags values can not be live at the same time.
-After legalization, some instruction encodings will clobber the flags, and flags values are not allowed to be live across such instructions either.
-The verifier enforces these rules.

-- iflags
-- fflags

 ### SIMD vector types

-A SIMD vector type represents a vector of values from one of the scalar types (boolean, integer, and floating point).
+A SIMD vector type represents a vector of values from one of the scalar types (integer, and floating point).
 Each scalar value in a SIMD type is called a *lane*.
 The number of lanes must be a power of two in the range 2-256.

 i%Bx%N
     A SIMD vector of integers.
 The lane type `iB` is one of the integer